Scandinavia On A Budget

 Copenhagen is a very accessible city, so you can be sure to save money on transportation.
 Although the main sites are expensive, there’s plenty of free museums and galleries!
 For example, check out The David Collection.
 There’s also lots of cool neighbourhoods to visit, such as the Free State of Christiania.
 The community has existed since the 70’s, and operates under its own laws.
 It’s certainly a unique experience!

 The harbour is also worth walking around.
 The most popular area is the picture perfect Nyhavn (New Harbour) with brightly coloured houses.
 You can also visit Hans Christen Anderson’s ‘Little Mermaid’ statue, located on the water and a true emblem of Copenhagen.

 If you want to act like a local, then we suggest renting a bike.
 Tour around the city and discover the best of the Danish capital just like the locals do!
 If you happen to visit in Summer, we recommend taking a dip at Harbour Baths.
 Scandinavia on a budget seems a bit more realistic now, right?

 Where to Eat in Copenhagen

-It’s true – Copenhagen is home to the most Michelin Star restaurants in the world, but you can still eat on a budget!
+It’s true – Copenhagen is home to several Michelin Star restaurants, but you can still eat on a budget!
 For something cheap and traditional, be sure to try Denmark’s most famous open sandwich, the Smorrebrod.
 These small sandwiches come with a variety of toppings, and can be found all over the city.
 Another budget friendly tip is to head to the Copenhagen Street Food Market.
 Offering traditional Danish and international cuisine, you’ll find lots to satisfy your hunger here.

 Where to Sleep in Copenhagen